 My Approach to Helping

-I’m a psychotherapist who works with emerging adults to older adults who are experiencing stress and anxiety.
+I’m a psychotherapist who works with young adults and adults who are experiencing stress and anxiety.
 My goal is to help you stop getting caught in a spiral of distracting negative thoughts so that you can start being present in the here and now.
 Then you can more easily make choices that are consistent with your personal values and goals.

 I bring a non-judgmental acceptance to sessions, with an open mind and flexibility in my world views.
 As a therapist, I can: